Caraheacock/caraheacock.github.io/README.md

 So I'm very excited about my Javascript clock in the background of the site.
 If you check out my portfolio site at different times of day (or if you're a savvy enough coder to just cheat and read the code in **js/main.js** and **css/colormagic.css**), you'll notice a small surprise. :)

+The clock itself is a very complex SVG object that I drew in Adobe Illustrator CC.
+Choosing an SVG over a simple JPG/PNG made it easier to manipulate the moving hands and the afore mentioned surprise.
+It's also scalable no matter what the dimensions of the browser window are.
+You can check out the code in **_includes/clock.html**.

 ### Lightbox
 I used [Lightbox](http://lokeshdhakar.com/projects/lightbox2/) to display the work in my portfolio.
 Lightbox is incredibly easy to add to your site, and I highly recommend it.